*This position is located in Afghanistan for the CLS-Afghan Program Support*

 As the position location is in Afghanistan, the following requirements need to be met:

-Active passport with a minimum of 12 months before expiration prior to start date.
+A current U.S. passport, with a minimum of 12 months remaining, before employment start date.

-Visa with multiple entries for 12 months prior to start date
+Afghan Visa with multiple entries for 12 months prior to start date.
+(Provided by the program

 A positively adjudicated Federal Government Investigation in order to qualify for a Common Access Card (CAC).